Estimated reading time: 12 minutes

 Superman Himself

-George had a gift for the theater and a good memory.
+George had a gift for the theater and an exceptional memory.
 Reeves began acting in school productions in junior high school and continued into his time at Pasadena Junior College.
 He landed his first film role in 1939 as one of Scarlett O’Hara’s suitors in Gone with the Wind.
-It turned out that having a Best Picture movie at the top of your CV was pretty good for his career.
-It also didn’t hurt that he was also handsome, 6 feet 2 inches tall, and a competitive wrestling and judo enthusiast.
+It seemed that having a Best Picture movie at the top of your resume was pretty good for his career.
+It also didn’t hurt that he was handsome and 6 feet 2 inches tall as well as being a competitive wrestler and judo enthusiast.

 Warner Brothers picked the young actor up and convinced him to change his name to George Reeves.
-This is a common thing in Hollywood.
-Apparently George Bessolo didn’t look so hot on the marquis.
+This was a common thing in Hollywood.
+Apparently George Bessolo looked kind of lame on the marquis.

 A Great Opportunity